Acerbic/tictactoe/README.md

 yarn deploy:dev
 ```

+Source files are mounted into the containers, so you can edit sources normally
+and the process inside the container will recompile and restart.

-After, you can connect on http://docker-host-machine:3030 to the game client.
+After, you can connect on http://localhost:3030 to the game client.

 You can shut down Docker containers with

 ```bash
 yarn down:dev
 ```

-## Running dev in localhost
+### Running dev in local processes

 This runs everything on localhost (on different ports), except for Hasura DB
 (which requires Docker if running locally).